-- Product packaging: E-cigarettes and e-liquid in particular should come only in child-resistant packaging to prevent young people from ingesting these products, which causes sickness and, in some cases, can be fatal. - " Restrictions on nicotine concentrations and delivery: There are currently no restrictions on the concentrations of nicotine in e-cigarette products in the U.S. JUUL, the most popular e-cigarette in the U.S., contains 59mg/ml (or 5%) nicotine.
-Some of its competitors contain as much as 7% nicotine.
+- > Product packaging: FDA should issue product standards so that e-cigarettes, and e-liquid in particular, come only in child-resistant packaging to prevent young people from ingesting these products, which cause sickness and, in some cases, can be fatal. - Restrictions on nicotine concentrations and delivery: Currently FDA does not impose restrictions on the concentrations of nicotine in e-cigarette products in the U.S. JUUL, the most popular e-cigarette in the U.S., contains 59 mg/ml (or 5%) nicotine and has recently introduced a 3% concentration.
+Other e-cigarette brands, such as popular disposable brand Puff Bar, claim to have just as much and other competitors claim to have 6-7% nicotine.
 This is in stark contrast to the European Union, where the highest nicotine concentration allowed is 20 mg/ml (2%).
-Truth Initiative supports restricting not only the nicotine levels but also the mechanism by which nicotine is delivered to reduce the level of nicotine actually delivered to the body in e-cigarettes.
-This will help reduce its addictiveness.
+Truth Initiative supports restricting not only nicotine levels, but also the mechanism by which nicotine is delivered (e.g. restrictions on levels of nicotine salts), to reduce the amount of nicotine e-cigarettes deliver to the body.
+These restrictions will help reduce the addictiveness of the products. - Enforcement: In addition to enforcing the PMTA requirements, the FDA must use its powerful enforcement authorities to ensure that all aspects of the Tobacco Control Act, as well as all subsequent regulations, are enforced in a timely manner to the full extent of the law.
+Without enforcement, these hard-fought measures are meaningless and will not protect youth.
+Additionally, other federal agencies, such as the FTC, should continue working with FDA to protect against misleading marketing. - Internet sales: FDA should prohibit all nonface-to-face sales, along with internet sales of all tobacco products, including e-cigarettes. - Taxation: Federal, state and local tax-writing authorities should set taxes on e-cigarettes at a level sufficient to discourage youth use.